-Check out the differences between a walleye and white perch in my recent article, Walleye vs White Perch: What’s The Difference?
-We Compare.
+Check out the differences with white perch in my recent article recent article.

-When preparing recipes for dinner you may have one fish already in the refrigerator ready to be used.
-In addition, it’s not always possible to locate the type of fish called for in the recipe.
-If you have some cod, you may ask, can I substitute cod for walleye?
+When preparing recipes for dinner you may have one already in the refrigerator ready to be used.
+In addition, it’s not always possible to locate the type called for in the recipe.

 Cod and walleye can substitute for each other due to their similar mild to sweet tastes and firm textures.
-Walleye and cod can be used in many of the same recipes and cooking methods.
+Both of them can be used in many of the same recipes and cooking methods.
 They both can be cooked by baking, broiling, steaming, grilling and frying.

 - Yellow perch